Chapter 13: AI-Assisted SRE Guardian

 - autonomous write-back can apply unsafe changes at runtime.

-- unsanitized context leaks secrets and violates policy/compliance.
+- unsanitized context leaks secrets and violates policy or compliance.

-- low-confidence automation hides risk instead of reducing it.
+- low-confidence automation hides uncertainty instead of reducing it.

 Implementation Scope